The Team

 Learn more about Yenziwe’s work here.

-Yenziwe grew up in the small town of Ladysmith, KwaZulu-Natal.
-She has a Rhodes University undergraduate degree in Environmental Science and Geology, and an Honours degree in Environmental Science from the same university.
-Her interest in trees and climate change was stimulated during an internship program with the Rhodes Restoration Research Group (RRRG) in 2019, where she worked under the guidance of Dr. Kathleen Smart and Mr. Mike Powell.
-During this time, Yenziwe refined her knowledge on basic plant physiology and picked up skills at the Waainek experimental green house facility, where she ran germination trials on seventeen thicket species and also worked with different electron microscopes to assess the anatomy of these species.
+Yenziwe N Mbuyisa grew up in the small town of Ladysmith KZN.
+She has a Rhodes University undergraduate degree in environmental science and geology, and an Honours degree in environmental science from the same university.
+Her interest in trees and climate change was stimulated during an internship program with the Rhodes Restoration Research Group (RRRG) in 2019, where she worked under the guidance of Dr Kathleen Smart and Mr Mike Powell.
+During this time Yenziwe refined her knowledge on basic plant physiology and picked up skills at the Waainek experimental green house facility, where she ran germination trials on seventeen thicket species and also worked with different electron microscopes to assess the anatomy of these species.
 Yenziwe’s M.Sc. will be looking at the water use efficiency of different Eucalyptus clones using stable isotopes.
-This project will be a collaborative effort between EucXylo and the Global Change Biology Group (GCBG) under the supervision of Prof. Guy Midgley and Prof. Dave Drew.
+This project will be a collaborative effort between EucXylo and the Global Change Biology Group (GCBG) under the supervision of Prof Guy Midgley and Dr David Drew.

 Learn more about Matthew’s work here.

-Matthew was born in Cape Town and moved to Paarl when he was 6.
-He obtained his B.Sc. in Forestry and Wood Science at Stellenbosch University, where his focus was on wood product science.
+Matthew van Eyssen was born in Cape Town and moved to Paarl when he was 6.
+He obtained his B.Sc. in Forest and Wood Science at Stellenbosch University, where his focus was on Wood Product Science.
 Matthew is excited to join the EucXylo team to expand his knowledge in Forestry, specifically focussing on Eucalyptus.
 Prof. Dave Drew will act as his main supervisor, but the project will also involve a collaboration with Wood Product Science and there Prof. Brand Wessels will be his co-supervisor.
 The project will involve an in-depth analysis on wood structure, as well as silvicultural regimes to see if there are any strong indictors that could assist with cell wall collapse.
 In his free time, Matthew enjoys fixing things or inventing objects to ease or improve life.
 Wood has always fascinated him and throughout his study, his love for it has grown.
-For Matthew, it is a great honour to be able to do his M.Sc. in Forestry and Wood Science for the next two years with EucXylo.
+For Matthew it is a great honour to be able to do his M.Sc. in Forestry and Wood Sciences for the next two years with the Hans Merensky Chair in Advanced Modelling of Eucalypt Wood Formation.

 Honours Students